List Of Best Places To Visit In Nyandarua County

 7. Ndaragwa Waterfall

-It is located in Ndaragwa Forest Station which is situated at the northern end of the expansive Aberdare Forest, approximately 26km from Nyahururu and 77km from Nyeri.
-Hidden in plain sight, this hiking spot offers a lot more than the conventional bush trail.
+It is located in Ndaragwa Forest Station, located at the northern end of the expansive Aberdare Forest, approximately 26km from Nyahururu and 77km from Nyeri.
+Hidden in plain sight, this hiking spot offers much more than the conventional bush trail.
 An unspoiled hiking path surrounded by lush green vegetation leads you to the hidden treasure below: a sightly waterfall, a view bridge, and incredible natural scenery.
 Surrounding the Nature Trail are restaurants and curio shops where one can refresh themselves and soak in the wonder of Ndaragwa’s landscape.

 8. Ndaragwa Nature Trail